 Nova trips are a five-day wilderness orientation trip.
 They are designed to facilitate the transition to Unity College life by focusing on personal growth, building social connections, and promoting environmental stewardship.
 Nova trips also benefit new students in becoming full participants in the College and broader communities.
 Nova trips are small group adventure-based experiences.

 Who will be leading the Nova trip?

 Nova leaders are usually Unity College students or alumni.
-They have completed a seven day training and hold various advanced certifications.
-They must be Unity College van certified, and hold certifications in Leave No Trace, Mental Health First Aid, Wilderness First Aid, Wilderness First Responder or EMT.
+They have completed a five day training and hold various advanced certifications.
+Staff must be Unity College van certified, and hold certifications in Leave No Trace, Mental Health First Aid, Wilderness First Aid, Wilderness First Responder or EMT.
 Those who will be attending the St Croix Canoe Trip will also have a Swift Water Rescue Certification.
 Some of our staff have other certifications and qualifications such as American Canoe Association Canoe Instructor, Maine Recreational Guide, Yoga Instructor etc.

 Is Nova a required trip?

 Yes.
 All students that attend Unity College are required to attend Nova.